What is a Cafecito (Cafe Cubano)?

 Cafecito is also the name of a sandwich shop in Chicago.
 A Cuban coffee is simply coffee from Cuba.

-- As coffee fills the reservoir, pour ½ tablespoon of coffee over sugar
+As coffee fills the reservoir, pour ½ tablespoon of coffee over sugar to begin dissolving

-- Beat the sugar and espresso mix with a spoon until granules dissolve - this is known as "creaming the sugar"
+Beat the sugar and espresso mix in the cup with a spoon, until granules dissolve - this is known as "creaming the sugar"